evmos/evmos/x/incentives/spec/01_concepts.md

 ## Distribution

 The allocated rewards for an incentive are distributed according to how much gas participants spent on interaction with the contract during an epoch.
 The gas used per address is recorded using transaction hooks and stored on the KV store.
-At the end of an epoch, the allocated rewards in the incentive are distributed by transferring them to the paricipants accounts.
+At the end of an epoch, the allocated rewards in the incentive are distributed by transferring them to the participants accounts.

 ::: tip
 💡 We use hooks instead of the transaction hash to measure the gas spent because the hook has access to the actual gas spent and the hash only includes the gas limit.